Mirage (race car): History

-During the preliminary tests for the 24 Hours of Le Mans, two "fake" Ford GT40s in the colors of the Gulf oil tanker appeared.
-They are in fact Mirages based on Ford GT 40 Mk I in which the American firm no longer believed.
+During the preliminary tests for the 24 Hours of Le Mans, two seeming Ford GT40s in the colors of Gulf oil appeared.
+They were in fact Mirages based on the Ford GT 40 Mk I, which Ford had discontinued in favour of a newer car.

-John Wyer bought out an old project by Len Bailey, an English designer, which aimed to improve the aerodynamics, mass, and suspensions of the Mk Is.
-The Mirages M1 made its first run on March 21, 1967.
-Le Mans will be their first real test.
+John Wyer bought an old project by Len Bailey, an English designer, which aimed to improve the aerodynamics, mass and suspensions of the Mk Is.
+The Mirage M1 made its first run on March 21, 1967.
+Le Mans was its first real test.

-In the preliminary tests, the two M1s do better than the GT40s but give up in the race.
+The team had won the 1,000 kilometers of Spa and continued its winning series in Sweden, Paris and Kyalami.
+In the preliminary LeMans tests, the two M1s did better than the GT40s but gave up in the race.

-But before that, they won the 1,000 kilometers of Spa and continued their series in Sweden, Paris, and Kyalami thanks in particular to Jacky Ickx.

 A total of three M1s were produced.
-The M10002 and M10003 reverted to GT 40s (P/1074 and P/1075) while the M10001 continued its career in South Africa.
+M10001 is the only surviving M1 chassis to date, while M10003 was reverted to one of three original "Light weight" Gulf GT40s to be campaigned for 1968 and 1969 (P/1074).
+M10002 was destroyed beyond repair after Dr. Dick Thompson had an accident during practice at the 1967 Nurburgring 1000 km.
+In spite of claims that chassis M10002 was rebuilt and rebadged as GT40 chassis P1075, the very car that won Le Mans in 1968 and 1969, it has been proven that chassis P1075 was a completely new chassis that received some parts from M10002, as well as upgrades developed during the M1 program.

-In 1972, John Wyer took over the project to participate in the World Sportscar Championship and replace the Porsche 917 which no longer met the new regulations.
-After three years of development, the marque won the 1975 24 Hours of Le Mans with the Mirage GR8.
+In 1972, John Wyer took over the project to participate in the World Sportscar Championship and replace the Porsche 917, which no longer met the new regulations.
+After three years of development, a Mirage GR8 won the 1975 24 Hours of Le Mans.

-Following this victory, Gulf and John Wyer decided to withdraw from the competition.
-The structure is taken over by Harley Cluxton III which will race the GR8 in 1976 and 1977, it thus offers the first podium at the 24 Hours of Le Mans for the Renault V6 turbo engine prefiguring the only victory of the diamond mark in 1978 with Jean -Pierre Jaussaud and Didier Pironi.
+Following this victory, Gulf and John Wyer decided to withdraw from competition.
+The structure was taken over by Harley Cluxton III, which raced the Renault V6 turbo GR8 in 1976 and 1977.

 Along with Rondeau, Mirage is one of only two independently built racing car marques to win the 24 Hours of Le Mans overall since the return of endurance racing after World War II in 1949.

-In total, from 1974 to 1978, the Mirages never finished outside the top ten places at Le Mans, posting one first, two seconds, third, fourth, fifth, and tenth place.
-Mirage race cars were the first to wear Gulf Oil's legendary powder blue and Marigold (a yellow-orange) livery, the first to claim victories for Gulf Oil, and the last to win the 24 Hours of Le Mans overall for Gulf Oil.
+In total, from 1974 to 1978, the Mirages never finished outside the top ten places at Le Mans, posting one first, two seconds, third, fourth, fifth and tenth place.
+Mirage race cars were the first to wear Gulf Oil's legendary powder blue and Marigold (a yellow-orange) livery, the first to claim victories for Gulf Oil and the last to win the 24 Hours of Le Mans overall for Gulf Oil.